 Winner: Total Home Environment for their Genvex Combi 185

 The judges were impressed by a heating product that they felt would appeal to many “Empty Nester” self builders that are prepared to invest now to save money in the future.
 It is at the cutting edge and ideally suited to the new generation of highly insulated homes.

 Winner: Baufritz UK for the Pennys’ home

 The winners demonstrated a very efficient and low energy home, built using a beautiful palette of natural materials to create a contemporary design.

-If you are a company interested in entering the Awards for 2014, please email Build It magazine for more information.
+If you are a company interested in entering the awards, please email Build It magazine for more information.

 Comments are closed.